 The soil is one of the most important organic materials on earth, this is because it’s the medium where plants are going to develop, providing space and nutrients.
-In this medium, roots can grow, anchor and absorb nutrients satisfying some of the most important necessities of plants.
-In soil we can also find microorganisms like bacteria, fungi, mycorrhiza and nematodes.
-These microorganisms interact with plants, specially with their roots in a space called “Rhizosphere” where all interactions and symbiosis take place.
+In this medium, roots can grow, anchor, and absorb nutrients satisfying some of the most important necessities of plants.
+In soil, we can also find microorganisms like bacteria, fungi, mycorrhiza, and nematodes.
+These microorganisms interact with plants, especially with their roots in a space called “Rhizosphere” where all interactions and symbiosis take place.
 Talking about microorganisms can be very extensive, that’s why we will discuss it in our next chapter, this time we will talk about soil’s physical and chemical analysis.

 The performance of a soil analysis will examine the physical, chemical, and natural properties of this medium to identify soil impediments.
-This is a great tool to decide what is the most suitable use for this resource, whether if it’s good for crop development or any other project.
+This is a great tool to decide the most suitable use for this resource, whether it’s good for crop development or any other project.

 This soil analysis or soil sample should be analyzed by collecting sub-samples taken from homogeneous territories to expose compositional patterns rather than normal conditions.
 The test is very important for a few reasons: optimize crop production, determination of plant nutritional issues, improvement of nutritional balance in plants, and preserve energy by applying the right amounts of fertilizers, compost or other products.
-This examination gives a sign of potential nutrient deficiencies, pH imbalance, abundance of soluble salts and organic matter determination.
-Soil examination is a vital practice that permits the proper fertilizers, micro-nutrients and soil conditioners dosage as well as the visualization of changes over time.
+This examination gives a sign of potential nutrient deficiencies, pH imbalance, an abundance of soluble salts, and organic matter determination.
+Soil examination is a vital practice that permits the proper fertilizers, micro-nutrients, and soil conditioners dosage and the visualization of changes over time.
 To perform a soil analysis successfully, you should follow a series of steps to avoid any noise or problem in your sample.

 Some of the most common soil analyses include: